 - Print copies of the Family Resource Information (FRI) Form.
 You may also want copies of the Block Action Team flier to use as a handout as well.
 It has useful information that you can cover when talking with your neighbors.

-- Visit your neighbors and encourage them to participate in the BAT with you.
+- Visit your neighbors (safely, if you feel comfortable) and encourage them to participate in the BAT with you.
 Leave your Introduction Letter, the FRI Form (or send by email if they will use the electronic version) and the (optional) Block Action Team flier.
-Schedule a follow-up date when you can collect the completed FRI Form, or have a block party and collect them there.
+Schedule a follow-up date when you can collect the completed FRI Form, or collect electronically.

 - Use the information on the FRI form to start an email group, an Emergency Contact List (for BAT Leader use), and a Neighborhood Directory (distributed to your BAT members).
 We highly suggest you create these – they will be a handy resource for everyone in your BAT.

-- Attend the quarterly “Inspiration Sessions”.
-Come and share stories, get ideas, learn, and have fun with your fellow BAT Leaders.
+- Attend classes and webinars hosted by the City of Los Altos.
+Come (or log in) and share stories, get ideas, learn, and have fun with your fellow BAT Leaders.